-financial system.
+A reference rate is an interest rate that is used as a starting point for the pricing of other financial instruments.
+Reference rates play a critical role in the global financial system.
 These interest rates are linked to large sums of money through various financial products and financial contracts.
 Money market rates are frequently used as reference rates.

 In 2011, in collaboration with Finance Norway, Norges Bank began gathering and registering data on unsecured interbank lending in the overnight market.
-Daily transaction volumes have averaged NOK 14bn (Chart 1.3).
-The weighted average of interest rates on these trades is called the NOWA rate (Norwegian Overnight Weighted Average).
-The NOWA rate is used as a reference rate by banks for certain deposits made by financial institutions and businesses and is published daily on the Finance Norway website.
-The NOWA rate is the first Norwegian money market rate to be listed on the basis of actual trades and has on average been the same as the interest rate on banks' deposits in Norges Bank (sight deposit rate) since it was established (Chart 1.4).
+Daily transaction volumes in 2021 averaged NOK 22bn (Chart 1.3).
+The weighted average of interest rates on these trades is called the Nowa rate (Norwegian Overnight Weighted Average).
+On 1 January 2020, Norges Bank took over as administrator of Nowa.
+It is published daily on the Norges Bank website.
+Nowa has on average been the same as the interest rate on banks' deposits in Norges Bank (sight deposit rate) since it was established (Chart 1.4).